abhishekkandi/ProductApp/README.md

 - Role Authorization: Currently, there is no role-based authorization implemented on the APIs.
 This means that all endpoints are accessible without any role restrictions.
 Future updates may include role-based access control to enhance security.

 - Monitoring and Logging: Integrate monitoring and logging solutions to track application performance and errors.

+## MY TODO
+- Add Different Dto for Create, Update
+- Validate if UnitOfWork is working properly